zeropoolnetwork/docs/docs/new-docs/README.md

 pool, and withdraw them back to a public account.
-Deposits to and withdrawals from the pool are visible to everyone — since they alter account balances on the underlying public blockchain — while the transactions inside the pool, as well as the balances, and the structures of private accounts are hidden from everyone but the corresponding account owners.
+Deposits to and withdrawals from the pool are visible to everyone — since they alter account balances on the underlying public blockchain — while the transactions inside the pool, as well as the balances, and the structure of private accounts are hidden from everyone but the corresponding account owners.

 The core tool that allows ZeroPool to provide privacy on a public blockchain is